aditdamodaran/portfolio/src/pages/index.md

 templateKey: index-page
 title:  Adit Damodaran is a builder at ♥
 image: /img/home-jumbotron.jpg
 heading: Heya!
 I'm Adit.
 I'm a software engineer, data scientist, photographer, writer, and avid roadtripper.
-As of August 2020, I'm looking for full-time positions.
 subheading: I'm a software engineer and data scientist passionate about creating for the web.
 aboutme:
   title: Heya!
 I’m Adit.
   description1: >
     I enjoy building software for the web.
 I’m also a photographer, writer, and avid roadtripper.
-I most recently worked as an Economist at Hopper.
+I am currently an Economist at Hopper.
   description2: >
     I graduated from the University of Chicago in Dec.
 2019 with a B.A. in Economics and a specialization in Data Science.
 I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.
   description3: >
-    During my brief time at Hopper, I developed a report on how Covid-19 would affect U.S. & Canadian flight operations and airfare, and created data visualizations to help the communications team understand the scope of cancellations across major U.S. airports and carriers.
+    As an Economist at Hopper, I analyze travel data of all kinds (Airline, Hotel, and Rental Car data).
+I enjoy using data science to figure out where travellers are interested in going and how they can save the most on their trip.
   description4: >
     Prior to that, I worked as a software engineering intern at Digitas for the Intel account.
 I was also an undergraduate VC Intern with Chicago Ventures, and a Marketing/Design Intern alongside the amazing team at the Polsky Center for Entrepreneurship and Innovation.
   image: /img/me.jpg